 Deer Vitals |Learn Where To Shoot A Deer Using Deer Anatomy

-The heart is a fairly small organ is one of the best places to shoot a deer for a few reasons:
+The heart is a fairly small organ and is one of the best places to shoot a deer for a few reasons:

 - The heart is slightly encompassed by the lungs.